2hdddg/fex.nvim/README.md

 Currently planned to implement in this order:
 * Support multiple views corresponding to different ls invocations (sorts, attrs)
-* Recursive rendering of subdirectories with indentation to a specified depth (not relying on ls -R)
-* Folding of above
 * Open file/directory in vsplit/split without attaching preview to it
 * Configurable keymaps
 * Configurable color scheme